SpartanJ/eepp/README.md

 ### Cross platform functionality

-* Official support for Linux, Windows, Mac OS X, iOS and Android.
+* Official support for Linux, Windows, macOS and Android.

 * Exports to HTML5 using emscripten with some limitations.

+* iOS current support is limited but should work without issues.

-* It should work on FreeBSD and Haiku.
+* Also works on BSD and Haiku.

 ### UI Module